Zabir-A/Data-Mining-Tool/README.md

 ### Usage

 Refer to `main.py` for the main script.

-To run the project:
+To run the main project (scraper):

 - Ensure Python 3.11.6 or later is installed.

-- Install required dependencies: pip install -r `requirements.txt`.
+- Install required dependencies: `pip install -r requirements.txt`.

 - Configure environment variables for database and Discord API credentials.

-- Run python main.py to start the data mining process.
+- Run `python main.py` to start the data mining process.

+To Update Database:

+- Run `python check_db.py`

+It will check the database with the site and remove any records of vehicles that's no longer available (sold or under offer)

+To send listing to Discord:

+- Run `python to_discord.py`

+It will send listings that meet the current criteria, it is defined in the script.

 ### Requirements